The good that came from the Peterson case

 More than 15 years ago, when he had resources, Peterson hired a passel of North Carolina’s smartest advocates.
 In building a legal defense, the team brought on the best forensic experts in the country.
 Every court hearing made war on the state’s proposition that in the early hours of Dec.
 9, 2001, at the foot of a staircase of his Durham mansion, Peterson beat his wife Kathleen to death.

-Peterson was a writer whose Vietnam War novel did well enough to allow Peterson to buy an 11,000-square-foot mansion on Cedar Street.
+Peterson was a writer whose Vietnam War novel did well enough to allow Peterson to live in an 11,000-square-foot mansion on Cedar Street.
 Later, he ran for mayor of Durham and lost, but he developed a tooth for the political arena.
 He wrote newspaper columns berating Durham police as bigoted and corrupt.
-In the year before his wife’s untimely end, Peterson ran for Durham City Council on the platform of cracking down on the cops.
+In the year before his wife’s untimely end, Peterson ran for Durham city council on the platform of cracking down on the cops.
 He lost.
 Wouldn’t you know it, on that morning a month later when Peterson finally made a gasping call to 9-1-1 about his wife, who should respond to the mansion on Cedar Street but Durham police.

 Now, most any other man in this situation – the last to see his wife alive in their home when she dies from more than half a dozen tearing lacerations to the head that cut to the skull – can expect to wave his freedom good-bye.
 Defending against such a fact pattern is a mighty tall order, and the best court-appointed lawyer can only do so much.
 Eventually, most any other man in this situation takes the plea deal and is placed into state custody with a judge’s admonishment about accepting personal responsibility.